As Britain's Got Talent celebrates its new series, we take a look at the show's often surprising history.

 It's no real shock to learn that Susan Boyle's audition is the most watched EVER, amassing close to 1 BILLION views over the years.
 See the (surprising) full list of Britain's Got Talent's most watched auditions here.

 The show has had eleven judges over the years

 In all there have been a total of eleven judges on Britain's Got Talent over the past twelve series, excluding those that didn't appear on TV.
 As well as the current line up, they are Piers Morgan, David Hassellhoff, Michael McIntyre, Kelly Brook, Louis Walsh, Carmen Electra, Ant and Dec.

 Over more than a decade years, Britain's Got talent has prompted some 3,700 complaints to TV watchdog Ofcom.
 Many involved the 'second dog scandal' from 2015's final, for which ITV offered refunds to voters.

 There was a live tour but it was axed

 The Britain's Got Talent had a short-lived live tour much like its X Factor sister but didn't enjoy the same success.
 The arena shows were axed after 2011 due to poor ticket sales following Jai McDowall's win.
 However, rumour has it the tour could return for 2018 - watch this space.

 Finalists have sold over 5 million albums

 Of the 30 plus finalists, more than half have been singers.
-Acts from Britain's Got Talent have achieved more than 5.3 MILLION certified album sales in the UK, with more than 2 million from Susan Boyle alone.
+Acts from Britain's Got Talent have achieved more than 5.3 MILLION certified album sales in the UK at the latest count, with more than 2 million from Susan Boyle alone.